bhumi1102/rails/guides/source/layouts_and_rendering.md

 Layouts and Rendering in Rails
 ==============================

-This guide covers layout features of Action Controller and Action View.
+This guide covers rendering and layout features of Action Controller and Action View.

 After reading this guide, you will know:

+* How the Controller interacts with the View to create a response.
-* How to use the various rendering methods built into Rails.
+* How to use rendering methods such as `render` and `redirect_to`.
 * How to create layouts with multiple content sections.
-* How to use partials to DRY up your views.
+* How Rails uses conventions to decide which layout to use.
-* How to use nested layouts (sub-templates).

 --------------------------------------------------------------------------------